 One-Time

 Jurisdictions charge these fees to offset the impact of new development on public infrastructure (schools, parks, roads, transit).
-Expect $5,000-$50,000+ for new construction or ADUs depending on jurisdiction and square footage.
+Impact fees can add substantial costs to larger projects involving new housing, additions, or ADUs.

 Utility Connection & Capacity Charges